evmcnb/quartz/content/Pearls/CT Head Critiera.md

 - 3+ episodes of vomiting
 - Dangerous mechanism of injury (RTA, fall from >3 meters, high speed object)
 - Amnesia lasting 5+ mins

+## Non-traumatic

+For distinguishing sinister headaches.
+The main five you will see are:
+- Vomiting more than once with no other cause.
+- New neurological deficit (motor or sensory).
+- Reduction in conscious level (as measured by the Glasgow coma score).
+- Valsalva (associated with coughing or sneezing) or positional headaches.
+- Progressive headache with a fever.